weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (Note: Recall the usual convention that [ means - [§if b <a.)

-10.39 Theorem If E < R" is convex and open, if k > |, if ® is a k-form of class €' in E, and if do = 0, then there is a (k - 1)-form 1 in E such that » = dA.
+10.39 Theorem If E < R" is convex and open, if k > |, if ® is a k-form of class  \in ' in E, and if do = 0, then there is a (k - 1)-form 1 in E such that » = dA.

 Briefly, closed forms are exact in convex sets.